-Administrative placement only

-9 th Grade Courses 10 th Grade Courses 11 th Grade Courses 12 th Grade Courses

-English 1-2 English 1-2 American Literature 1-2 American Literature 1-2

-Honors English 1-2 English 3-4 Business English 1-2 Business English 1-2

-Journalism 1-2 Creative Writing Creative Writing

-Pre-IB English 3-4 Debate 1 Debate 1

-Debate 3 Debate 3
+Administrative placement only 9 th Grade Courses 10 th Grade Courses 11 th Grade Courses 12 th Grade Courses English 1-2 English 1-2 American Literature 1-2 American Literature 1-2 Honors English 1-2 English 3-4 Business English 1-2 Business English 1-2 Journalism 1-2 Creative Writing Creative Writing Pre-IB English 3-4 Debate 1 Debate 1 Debate 3 Debate 3

-English 3-4 English for College 1-2

-IB Lang. and Lit 1-2 IB Lang. and Lit 3-4

-IB Literature 1-2 IB Senior English 1-2

-Journalism 1-2 Journalism 1-2

-Mythology

-Survey of Literature & Vocabulary 1-2

-English 1-2 BLOCK English 1-2 SET English 1-2 SET English 3-4 SET

-English 1-2 SET English 3-4 SET English 3-4 SET English 5-6

-English/Reading Lab 1-2 English/Reading Lab 3-4 English 5-6 English 7-8

-AMERICAN LITERATURE 1-2 Year-Long Course: 1311-1312

-Prerequisite: English 1-2 and English 3-4

-Explore the growth and development of our cultural heritage as it is reflected in our literature.
-Distinctly American themes emerge in short stories, poetry, novels, and plays, which integrate with and complement instruction in U.S. history.

-Prerequisite: English 1-2, English 3-4, and Computer Applications 1-2 Credit Type: English or Career & Technical Education or Elective Students may enroll in this course for a single semester or for both semesters.
+English 3-4 English for College 1-2 IB Lang. and Lit 1-2 IB Lang. and Lit 3-4 IB Literature 1-2 IB Senior English 1-2 Journalism 1-2 Journalism 1-2 Mythology Survey of Literature & Vocabulary 1-2 English 1-2 BLOCK English 1-2 SET English 1-2 SET English 3-4 SET English 1-2 SET English 3-4 SET English 3-4 SET English 5-6 English/Reading Lab 1-2 English/Reading Lab 3-4 English 5-6 English 7-8 Grades: 11-12 Prerequisite: 1 Credit Type: E Explore the gr stories, poetry BUSINESS ENG ?
+English 1-2 and English 3-4 Inglish or Elective owth and development of a r, novels, and plays, which in GLISH 1-2 (Business & Marl our cultural heritage as it is needed. s reflected in our litera ment instruction in U.S Year-Long Course: 131 ture.
+Distinctly American themes emerge in sh . history.
+Year-Long Course: 812 nort Grades: 11-12 Prerequisite: English 1-2, English 3-4, and Computer Applications 1-2 Credit Type: English or Career & Technical Education or Elective Students may enroll in this course for a single semester or for both semesters.
 This course focuses on verbal and nonverbal communication skills as they pertain to the workplace.
 Technical writing skills are emphasized.
 Students participate in a variety of activities designed to improve leadership skills as well as team and individual work habits.

-CREATIVE WRITINGOne-Semester Course: 1441

-Prerequisite: 6 semesters of English or 3.0 or higher GPA or Instructor approval required - computer access and keyboarding skills

-The course is designed to develop writing skills beyond the junior level.
-Each student is encouraged to experiment and to discover hidden talents and to create an individual writing style.
-Students will write original stories, poems, plays, and letters.

-Prerequisite: English 1-2 - Instructor approval required.

-The theory and practice of developing oral communication skills is the core of the course.
+CREATIVE WRITING DEBATE 1 Grades: 11-12 Prerequisite: 1 2 One-Semester Course 9: 1471 Prerequisite: English 1-2 - Instructor approval required.
+Credit Type: English The theory and practice of developing oral communication skills is the core of the course.
 Argumentation is taught through the use of thinking strategies, fallacies, reasoning models, outlining and flow charts.
 Major types of debate, including Lincoln-Douglas, Cross Examination, Controversy, and Policy, are used throughout the first semester of the course.

-Prerequisite: Debate 1 - Instructor approval required.

-This course is a continuation of Debate 1.
+DEBATE 2 One Semester Only : 1472 Grades: 11-12 Prerequisite: Debate 1 - Instructor approval required.
+Credit Type: English or Elective This course is a continuation of Debate 1.
 Increased intensive research and longer length of presentation are core oral communication skills taught in this course.
 Continued focus on all types of debate is researched to a higher level.
 Debate and mock trial regional and state competitions take place during this course.
 Preparation and practice sessions periodically occur in the evening.
+Grades: 9-10 Prerequisite: Credit Type: E None inglish or Elective Year-Long Course: 110 The first semester of this required course covers short stories, poetry, and mythology.
+The second semester includes units on self-awareness and career development, non-fiction, drama, and the novel.
+Included in these units are activities that enable students to learn and practice principles of good writing and speaking.
+The Read 180 curriculum, which includes the use of instructional software, direct instruction in reading and writing, and high interest fiction and nonfiction independent reading, may be a central focus of some sections of this course.

-ENGLISH 1-2 Year-Long Course: 1101-1102
+HONORS ENGLISH 1-2 Year-Long Course: 1263-1264 Grades : 9